csci-1301/csci-1301.github.io/labs/ArrayOperations/readme.md

 Check that you obtain expected values:

-- the new sum should be 644
+- the sum should now be 644
 - since 7 does not occur in the array anymore,
     - count should be 0
     - first index of 7 should be -1